geerteltink/dockerfiles/readme.md

 ## Usage

 Use a custom [docker-compose.yml](docker-compose.yml) file to do the work for you.
-Adjust with the settings needed for the project.
+Adjust the settings needed for the project.
+Copy `.env.dist` to `.env` and change the project id.

 Data is available through a datastore in /app.